 We’ll help you understand what the different lipstick types are, based on texture, formula, and finish.
 Then, we’ll help you figure out how to choose the best lipstick for you based on your skin tone and undertone.

-We’ve got some advice for choosing lipsticks for every occasion as well as how to pair them with the rest of your makeup.
-We also have some specific shopping tips for buying lipsticks both in real life and online and finally, our guide for a flawless lipstick application along with some tips and tricks.
+We’ve got some advice for choosing lipsticks for every occasion as well.
+We also have some specific shopping tips for buying lipsticks both in real life and online.

 Lipstick Buying Guide: Contents